minghungchen/setboot/README.md

     - e.g., `setboot /home/mhchen/dryrun/grub.conf /home/mhchen/dryrun/grub`

 # Known issues
+- For dual-boot systems, setboot relies on os-probe to detect alternative boot options on other drives, but os-probe is default to disabled on some distributions
+    - If you have security concerns on os-probe but need dual-boot, please consider to use EFI based boot manager for dual-boot management and you can continue to use setboot for managing grub config
+    - If you need to manage dual-boot with grub and setboot, please manually add GRUB_DISABLE_OS_PROBER=false to /etc/default/grub
 - Does not be able to detect the drive for booting the current system (please let me know if you know how to figure it out)
 - The sequence of boot ment items could be changed or incorrect when switching among OS on different devices
 - The backup grub environment files will not be automatically removed